 Additionally, it monitors applications running in K8s, Docker Swarm, and Docker, enabling detailed container and microservice monitoring.

-Besides real-time monitoring, Sematext also offers anomaly detection, scheduling, and automated alerts.
-Its log management solution includes full-text search, filtering, alerting, scheduled reporting, as well as integrations with Syslog, Amazon S3, IBM Cloud, Elasticsearch, and Minio archiving.
+Besides real-time monitoring, Sematext offers anomaly detection, scheduling, and automated alerts.
+Its log management solution includes full-text search, filtering, alerting, and scheduled reporting and integrations with Syslog, Amazon S3, IBM Cloud, Elasticsearch, and Minio archiving.

 5. Instana – Enterprise APM platform

 Instana is a native monitoring tool for the IBM Cloud.
-As a GCP monitoring tool, Instana uses a single agent to identify application building blocks and trace each request .
-This detailed tracing enables you to perform comprehensive root cause analyses to discover issues and fix them quickly.
+As a GCP monitoring tool, Instana uses a single agent to identify application building blocks and trace each request.
+This detailed tracing enables you to perform comprehensive root-cause analyses to discover and fix issues quickly.

-The platform also creates a dynamic graph of all your dependencies, so you can see what happens and how it affects other components in your GCP environment.
-With Instana, you can collect observability data every 1 second on GKE containers and microservices, analyze it, and act on it with confidence.
+The platform also creates a dynamic graph of all your dependencies so you can see what happens and how it affects other components in your GCP environment.
+With Instana, you can collect observability data every 1 second on GKE containers and microservices, analyze it, and act on it confidently.

-Besides GCP, Instana offers monitoring for AWS, Azure, and IBM as well.
+Besides GCP, Instana also offers AWS, Azure, and IBM monitoring.

-6. Site24x7 – End-to-end tracking with serverlessm architecture monitoring
+6. Site24x7 – End-to-end tracking with serverless architecture monitoring

 Site24x7 Google Cloud Monitoring provides real-time, full-stack, and enterprise-grade monitoring for most GCP services.
 That includes Google App Engine, Google Cloud Functions, Google Compute Engine, Google Kubernetes Engine, and Cloud Audit Logging.
 It auto-discovers your GCP resources and lets you add custom dashboards to view its status data.

-It also lets you perform full server, network, application performance, and hybrid cloud monitoring in one platform.
+It also lets you perform entire server, network, application performance, and hybrid cloud monitoring in one platform.

 You’ll also have about a hundred ready-to-use plugin integrations, including MySQL, Redis, WebLogic, Hadoop, and NGINX.
 You can also build your own plugin to monitor specific apps, databases, and more.